mihaifm/nextgametoplay/readme.md

 ## Notes

 You can save a file containing a list of your games, sorted by the difficulty of the rarest achievement.
-Just uncomment this line in the script:

-    // Uncomment to save the sorted results to a file
-    // fs.writeFileSync('toplay.txt', output, 'utf8');
+Just add another parameter to the command

+    node nextgametoplay.js list_of_games.html output.txt